Online master’s degree designed to meet the growing worldwide demand for health educators

 Walden has designed this program to reflect the Seven Areas of Responsibility for Health Education Specialists outlined by the National Commission for Health Education Credentialing (NCHEC) and to prepare students to sit for the USA’s Certified Health Education Specialist (CHES) and Master Certified Health Education Specialist (MCHES) exams.

 The MS in Health Education and Promotion is similar to Walden’s Master of Public Health (MPH) program, but with an emphasis on communication and education, students explore emerging issues, core public health principles and best practices that they can apply globally to help encourage healthy behaviors, communities, and environments.
 Students can also choose a general program or specializations in Emergency Preparedness, Health Policy and Advocacy, and Self-Designed.
 These programs, along with the BS in Public Health, Doctor of Public Health (DrPH) and PhD in Public Health, form one of the largest online suites of public health programs available today.

 To help health services students and all other students achieve their goal of advancing their education, Walden is offering millions of dollars in grants, scholarships and tuition assistance when they start their program in 2014.
-To learn more about our online health degrees and tuition assistance, call an enrollment advisor at 1-855-203-7874 or visit www.waldenu.edu.
+To learn more about our online health degrees and tuition assistance, call an enrollment specialist at 1-855-203-7874 or visit www.waldenu.edu.

 About Walden University